-On its eve, the Apulia Summit promises to produce a strong performance.
+The Apulia Summit promises to produce a strong performance.
 It will be led by its very strong support for Ukraine and the other European democracies in the face of Russia's aggression.
 It will make significant progress on climate change, the environment, energy and Africa and substantial progress on food security and AI.
 Advances will be solid on development, the Indo-Pacific region, migration, and the economy.
-But they will be small on protecting civilians and containing the deadly conflict in Gaza, the Gulf and Red Sea to the south, Lebanon to the north and Iran, and bringing a political solution and peace to the Middle East.
+But they will be small on the Middle East conflict, including protecting civilians, containing the deadly conflict in Gaza, the Gulf and Red Sea, in Lebanon, and from Iran, and bringing a political solution and peace to the Middle East.

-The Apulia Summit's strong performance overall will be propelled by the strong shock-activated vulnerability of G7 members to deadly conflicts and climate change, the failure of the multilateral organizations to respond effectively, G7 members' substantial globally predominant and internally equalizing capability in key components, their high, if strained, democratic political commonality, despite their leaders' low domestic political support, and by the significant value they place on their personal G7 club at the hub of a growing network of global summit governance.
-Despite their differences, they all know that they have nowhere else to go to control the interconnected crises they commonly confront.
+This strong overall performance will be propelled by the strong shock-activated vulnerability of G7 members to deadly conflicts and climate change, the failure of the multilateral organizations to respond effectively, G7 members' substantial globally predominant and internally equalizing capability, their strong, if strained, democratic political commonality, despite their leaders' low domestic political support, and by the significant value they place on their personal G7 club at the hub of a growing network of global summit governance.
+Despite their differences, they all know that they have nowhere else to go to control the complex, interconnected crises they commonly confront.